Honors Projects in Sociology and Anthropology

-The College has a number of different funds that support student research projects and the department has funds as well.
-For more information about College-wide funds, go to http://www.bowdoin.edu/student-fellowships/undergrad-research/mini-grants.shtml.
-For more information about the Department’s Enrichment Grants, and Riley Research Awards go to the student research section.
+Both the College and the Department have a number of different funds that support student research projects.
+For more information about College-wide funds, go to Student Fellowships & Research: Mini Grants.
+The Department offers both Enrichment Grants and Riley Research Awards for student research.
 While honors projects are rewarding experiences, they are rigorous, time-consuming endeavors.
 Many students decide against pursuing this sort of independent work during their senior year, given the prospect of searching for jobs, applying to graduate schools, or simply taking advantage of the many opportunities Bowdoin offers.

 Completing an honors thesis under the guidance of a faculty member in the department offers students a unique opportunity to explore a topic of special interest and to further hone research and writing skills.
 To earn Honors in Anthropology or Honors in Sociology a student will ordinarily complete a written project (of approximately 75 pages) that is based on independent research and that demonstrates the ability to clearly articulate a research question, critically synthesize and evaluate various theoretical perspectives and methodological approaches, sustain an argument with appropriate evidence, understand broader problems within the discipline, and follow scholarly standards of presentation (such as table of contents, proper footnoting and citation).
 Research projects may be based solely on an analysis and synthesis of secondary sources or may integrate secondary and primary data collection and analysis.
 Students considering honors work are strongly encouraged to apply for a summer research fellowship prior to their senior year.
 Honors work requires the student to work creatively and independently.
 At the same time students should expect to refine goals and revise written text in response to faculty suggestions.

 Ordinarily, the student must have earned (and must maintain) a 3.5 GPA or better in the courses taken for the major to be eligible for honors.
 An honors project will normally involve two semesters of independent study under the direction of a faculty advisor.
-The faculty advisor will determine the course grade.
-A consultative committee consisting of at least three faculty members (including the faculty advisor) will make the decision to award honors.
-The decision is made after the student’s oral presentation of the project at the end of the spring semester.
+An honors project will normally involved two semesters of independent study under the direction of a faculty advisor.

-6. The thesis is due in Hawthorne Longfellow library on the Friday one week before graduation.
+The thesis is due in Hawthorne Longfellow library on the Friday one week before graduation.
 The committee may suggest minor editorial changes no later than one week before the thesis is due in the library.
-H-L Library distributes guidelines for format, title page, and deadlines for submission of the final version accessible through their website http://library.bowdoin.edu/services/services-for-honors-students/
+H-L Library distributes guidelines for format, title page, and deadlines for submission of the final version through its website at Honors Guidelines & Tips.
+The Department requests a paper copy of the completed thesis.